Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 **Users from Actindo AG**

-*Actindo AG* employees such as developers and MPS consultants do not consume licenses, they are not counted.
+*Actindo AG* employees such as developers or consultants do not consume licenses, they are not counted.

 ## Create user group